-- (1) Students are to refrain from bringing to school any items that are not needed for instructional or medical purposes.
-Use or possession of any electronic device that is not provided by the school district or specified in the student's educational program is prohibited during the school day and all after-school detention periods.
-Thus, cell phones and any aspect of their use, MP3 players, PDAs, video games, cameras and all such similar devices that are not provided by the school district or specified in the student's educational program are subject to confiscation by an administrator or staff member during the school day or during an after-school detention period.
+- (1) Possession of any items that are not needed for instructional or medical purposes.
+Inappropriate use of any electronic device that is prohibited during the school day and all after-school detention periods.
+Thus, cell phones and any electronic devices not specified in the student's educational program are subject to confiscation by an administrator or staff member during the school day or during an after-school detention period.
 In the event of confiscation, it may be the responsibility of the parent or guardian to pick up the item from the administrator.
 Any student who repeatedly violates this rule will be disciplined for insubordination. - (2) Carrying or the use of backpacks, tote bags, or any similar bag with or without wheels, during the school day.
-These items may be carried to and from school but must be stored in the student's designated locker during the school day. - (3) Loitering Students are expected to leave the building at dismissal time unless supervised by teacher, coach or administrator. - (4) Trespassing Students are not permitted in any school building, other than the one they regularly attend, without permission from a building administrator in charge of the building that the student does not regularly attend. - (5) Misconduct on the school bus. - (6) Misuse of automobile on school property.
+These items may be carried to and from school but must be stored in the student's designated locker during the school day-, unless deemed appropriate by building administrator. - (3) Loitering Students are expected to leave the building at dismissal time unless supervised by teacher, coach or administrator. - (4) Trespassing Students are not permitted in any school building, other than the one they regularly attend, without permission from a building administrator in charge of the building that the student does not regularly attend. - (5) Misconduct on the school bus. - (6) Misuse of automobile on school property.